WaleedAshraf/asyncapi-validator/README.md

  */
 .validateByMessageId(key, payload)
 ```
-Here `messageId` should be as [defined in AsyncAPI Schema v2.4.0](https://www.asyncapi.com/docs/specifications/v2.4.0#messageObject).
-To use this method, your AsyncAPI Schema version should be >= v2.4.0.

 ### .validate()

+To use this method for validation, you should provide `msgIdentifier` in AsyncApiValidator `options`.

 ```js
 /**
  * Method to validate the Payload against schema definition.